Abstract

 Identifying the Conflict Point

-Illustration of identifying the conflict point for crossing and merging scenarios: (
+Illustration of identifying the conflict point for crossing and merging scenarios: (a) conflict point for a crossing scenario and (b) conflict point for a merging scenario.

 This structured methodological approach enables a systematic assessment of vehicle interactions at unsignalized intersections.
 The next section presents the results of this analysis, highlighting key behavioral differences and dynamics between AVs and HVs.